Hanging Out in Gustavia Town St. Barth

 Bar Del L’Oubli

-This bar is just across the street from Select and has corner charm.
+This bar is just across the street from Select and has a corner charm.
 It has that classic French bistro look, with a great awning and a perfectly lit space that is open to the street.
 It is inviting and certainly draws a crowd.

 There's plenty of booze, with a more traditional French bistro vibe.
 We asked if they had a pilsner or a Stella, and the bar tender simply replied "No," and that was the end of that, there was nothing else offered.
 After some further querying we were served a Carib, the ubiquitous cheap, local light beer, sort of like Corona in Mexico.
 We drank this beer a lot in St. Martin and St. Barth.